openstack/keystoneauth/doc/source/using-sessions.rst

 Service Discovery
 -----------------

-In OpenStack the URLs of available services are distributed to the user in an object called the Service Catalog, which is part of the token they receive.
-Clients are expected to use the URLs from the Service Catalog rather than have them provided.

 In general a client does not need to know the full URL for the server that they are communicating with, simply that it should send a request to a path